MathieuNls/bianca/bianca.md

 It is important to note that we do not claim that 37.15% of issues in open-source systems are caused by  project dependencies.
 To support such a claim, we would need to analyse the 15,316 detected defect-commits and determine how many yield defects that are similar across projects.
 Studying the similarity of defects across projects is a complex task and may require analysing the defect reports manually.
 This is left as  future work.
 This said, we showed, in this paper, that software systems sharing dependencies also share common issues, irrespective to whether these issues represent similar defects or not.

-In the following subsections, we compare BIANCA with a random classifier, assess the quality of the proposed fixes and present the findings of our manual analyses.
+In the following subsections, we compare BIANCA with a random classifier, assess the quality of the proposed fixes, and present the findings of our manual analysis.

 ## Random Classifier Comparison